 True, some stones and granite countertops are "resined" to fill imperfections and to better bind the stone prior to polishing and transport, etc.

 This resin will darken the granite slab color some.
 The slab is then cut for installation.
 The edges of the cut slab must be polished to match the top surface finish.

 However, since the top has resin on it and the edges do not the edge color won't match the top color even after polishing the edges.

 Note that the polishing process will bring out the color making it deeper and darker by changing the way light reflects off the surface.

 So, a polished surface always has a deeper/darker color than the "natural" color of the granite, which can always be seen by simply looking at the underside of a granite countertop or on the non-finished side of any stone slab.

-Of course, the same resin that was applied to the slab at the factory is not available during installation, so some other type of color-enhancer must be used to try and match the edges.
+same resin that was applied to the slab at the factory is not available during installation, so some other type of color-enhancer must be used to try and match the edges.

 Most color-enhancing sealers are designed to be applied to a honed surface to darken the color.
 Typical color-enhancing sealers are not meant to be applied to a polished surface, although, sometimes experimenting can yield a match of the edges with the top surface.

 However, the Tenax "Ager" product is more versatile.
 It works like other color-enhancers and can be applied to honed stone surfaces, but it also has proven to be effective on polished surfaces.

 Ager is often used to match the edge color to the top surface color of polished granite countertops that have been resined.
 It is applied after